telerik/blazor-docs/components/spreadsheet/overview.md

 ## Creating Blazor Spreadsheet

-To use a Telerik Spreadsheet for Blazor:
+To use the Telerik Spreadsheet for Blazor:

 1. Add the `TelerikSpreadsheet` tag.
 1. (optional) Set the `Data` parameter to a byte array to load an existing Excel file.